Basic Issues Concerning Zakat

-> - Most scholars (all around the world including Pakistan) take Nisab equivalent to 52.5 tola silver (the lower value as opposed to higher value of 7.5 tola Gold)
+- In terms of currency, according to majority of scholars, Nisab is equivalent to the price of 52.5 tola silver or 595 gm silver (the lower value as opposed to higher value of 7.5 tola Gold)

-> - There is different Nisab on Animal stock (camels, goat, sheep and cows) and dates, barley, and other agricultural produce (Not discussed in this blog)
+- There is different Nisab on Animal stock (camels, goat, sheep and cows) and dates, barley, and other agricultural produce (Not discussed in this blog)

 - If total amount of all commodities combined (gold, silver, cash etc) reaches the equivalent in cash to the Nisab of gold in a country, then Zakat has to be given according to most scholars.

 These figures are ONLY valid in Pakistan.
 For others please check rates of Gold & Silver and the Nisab fixed by local scholars of your country for the specific year.
 If not sure of Nisab fixed by scholars, find out rate of silver.
 52.5 Tola or 595 grams silver equivalent in cash will be the Nisab.